Canel420/simple_shell/README.md

 ## Files

-* sim_shell.c - Main program which supports the prompt and general executions.
+* simple_shell.c - Main program which supports the prompt and general executions.
 * shell.h - Header file of the shell.
 Contains functions prototypes, definitions and requiered libraries.
-* split.c - Function to tokenize the standar input lines.
+* Tokenizer.c - Function to tokenize the standar input lines.
+* env_copy.c - Function that makes a copy of the PATH enviromental variable.
 * paths.c - Function that searchs for commands in PATH enviromental variable.
 * execution.c - Function to create new processes for execution.
 * helpers.c - Utility functions to treat strings.
+* free_dp.c - Function that frees a double pointer containing elements created with malloc.

 ## Comments

 **Use under your own risk!**

+## AUTHORS

+* Manuela Espinosa
+* Mateo Villada
+* Karol Díaz